 - Check your menu.
 Soft foods put less stress on your teeth, and that means less pain for you.
 And it’s okay to treat yourself with a little ice cream.
 It’s soft, it’s cool, and besides, it’s always time for ice cream.

-If the pain still won’t go away, call Curtis Orthodontics at 208.772.7272 and we’ll get you in with our orthodontist to check things out.
+If the pain still won’t go away, call Curtis Orthodontics at 208.772.7272 and we’ll get you in to see our orthodontists to check things out.